kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ### Option 1

 - simplified mounts serving just for service binding purpose
+- stretch: volume mounts could be added as a separate feature
 - extract `build` object for any build-time specific config
 - runtime labels and annotations on the spec root level